 February 2021 Advice Letter Report

 The following advice letters have been issued since the January 29, 2021, Advice Letter Report.
 An advice letter included in this report may be noticed for further discussion or consideration at the March 2021 Commission Meeting.
-Full copies of the FPPC Advice Letters, including those listed below, are available at:
+Full copies of the FPPC Advice Letters, including those listed below, are available at the advice letter search.

 Frank Adomitis A-21-005